 Your resume is one of many tools to help you express your interest in specific job and internship opportunities.
 The purpose is to provide a snapshot of your education and experiences, giving the reader a concise picture of what you have to offer.
 Your resume is, in a sense, an advertisement of yourself.

 Review the Student and Recent Graduate Resume Samples and the General Guidelines below to assist you in developing your resume.
-Have your resume reviewed by a career advisor prior to submitting it.
+Have your resume reviewed by a UCS Career Adviser prior to submitting it.

 Effective Resumes and Cover Letters Workshop